csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 ## Overall Analysis
 ### Did you find the results corresponded with your initial belief in the data?
 If yes/no, why do you think this was the case?
+Yes and no, see our individual responses for each analsysi question above for further explanation.

 ### Do you believe the tools for analysis that you chose were appropriate?
 If yes/no, why or what method could have been used?
+Yes, the tools we chose (mainly independent two-sample t-tests) were appropriate for our analysis questions.
+For each of our goals to compare means of education scores or prevalence of sleep deprivation across different racial groups and area types, t-test were a statistically valid method to assess whether the observed differences are likely due to chance or represent meaningful disparities.

+For further analysis, we also decided to use grouped bar charts and descriptive statistics (mean, variance, std) provided a solid foundation to visually interpret the differences in our attributes across area types.
+This helped us support our findings verified in our t-tests.

+See our individual responses for each analysis qeustion above for further explanation.

 ### Was the data adequate for your analysis?
 If not, what aspects of the data were problematic and how could you have remedied that?
+Yes, the data was adequeate for our analysis.
+The sample size is quite large with 995,894 entries, and even after cleaning for missing values in all our used attributes' columns, with over 106,228 entries.